Deep reinforcement learning for process design: Review and perspective: Perspectives

 \subsubsection{Constrainted decision-making}

 Constrained decision-making is crucial for RL in process design to ensure optimal and safe performance.
-However, standard RL agent frameworks cannot enforce constraints but include constraints as "soft" penalties in the reward functions~\supercite{Stops2022_Flowsheetgenerationhierarchical, Gao2023_Transferlearningprocess, Kalmthout2022_Synthesisseparationprocesses}.
+However, standard RL agent frameworks cannot enforce constraints but include constraints as "soft" penalties in the reward functions~\cite{Stops2022_Flowsheetgenerationhierarchical, Gao2023_Transferlearningprocess, Kalmthout2022_Synthesisseparationprocesses}.
 Future work should focus on integrating constraints directly in the agent structure.
-As a first step, an additional critic network could be built to account for safety constraints, guiding RL agents to explore appropriate regions in policy optimization~\supercite{Yang2022_Safetyconstrainedreinforcement}.
+As a first step, an additional critic network could be built to account for safety constraints, guiding RL agents to explore appropriate regions in policy optimization~\cite{Yang2022_Safetyconstrainedreinforcement}.